- refers to efforts by two or more people to evaluate written work or performances of others.

 - students can learn when multiple readers share the same sorts of criticisms and suggestions.

-In instances where the outcome will have a lot of weight, it is commonplace to assign multiple blind peer reviews.
+In instances where the outcome will have a lot of weight, it is commonplace to assign multiple anonymous peer reviews.

-Blind Peer Review refers to instances when the reviewers are anonymous.
-When funding and publication decisions occur in professional, technical, and academic writing, decisions are typically made via Blind Peer Review
+Anonymous Peer Review refers to instances when the reviewers are anonymous.
+When funding and publication decisions occur in professional, technical, and academic writing, decisions are typically made via Anonymous Peer Review

 The size of the review panel is somewhat dependent on the importance of a decision.